Knowing how to estimate the resources required to carry out a project is never the simplest of tasks.

 Before you can assign resources to the project, however, you need to know their availability.

-Some resources need to be scheduled in advance and may only be available at certain times or times – for example, a meeting room or a rented office.
+Some resources need to be scheduled in advance and may only be available at certain times or times – for example, a room for a kick-off meeting or a rented office.

 The objective of the resource estimate is to allocate the necessary resources to each activity on the list.

 There are five tools and techniques for estimating activity resources:

 - The judgement of experts: this means involving experts who have already performed this type of work before and obtaining opinions on what resources are needed.

 - Alternative analysis: this means considering different options on how to allocate resources.
 This includes changing the number of resources and the type of resources used.
 Many times, there is more than one way to perform a task, and alternative analysis helps you decide between different possibilities.

 - Published estimation data: something that project managers in many industries use to understand how many resources they need for a specific project.
 These are based on articles, research and studies that collect, analyze and publish data from other people and organizations’ projects.

 - Project management software: these often feature functions designed to help project managers estimate resource needs and constraints and find the best combination for the project in question.

 - The bottom-up estimate: this means splitting complex tasks into simpler tasks and processing the resources needed for each small step.
 The need or cost of the resources of the individual tasks is then added together to obtain a total estimate.
 The smaller and more detailed the task, the greater the accuracy of this technique.